 Wildwing Trail is a 1.8 mile loop trail located near Brighton, Michigan that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, and birding and is accessible from March until January.
+The trail is primarily used for hiking, walking, and birding and is best used from March until January.

 Great trail that starts with a beautiful view of the heron rookery.
 Only one hill to negotiate makes this 2 mile loop great for kids, and there are plenty of edible berries along the way too.
 Just look out for the feral chipmunks!
 As you will usually see 20+ along the way ;-)